otcova/paperbit/book/src/core_concepts.md

 #### PaperbitAPI

-When creating the PaperbitCanvas it will create automatically the api.
+When calling `new PaperbitCanvas(...)`, Paperbit is going to create automatically the a `PaperbitAPI` linked with the canvas.
 When using Paperbit the 99% of the time we are going to interact with the PaperbitAPI because it is the responsible of creating the frame data.
-When the PaperbitCanvas request a frame PaperbitAPI will fire the needed events (onStart, onDraw, onMouseMove, ...), and when they return, it will send back to the PaperbitCanvas all the geometry.
+When the PaperbitCanvas request a frame, PaperbitAPI will fire the needed events (onStart, onDraw, onMouseMove, ...) and when all return, it will send back to the PaperbitCanvas all the geometry.

-Having this two classes (canvas and api) let us to create the canvas on the main thread and use the api on a [web worker](./graphics/initialize.md#web-worker).
+Having this distinction of two classes (canvas and api) let us to create the canvas on the main thread and use the api on a [web worker](./graphics/initialize.md#web-worker).

 ## Utilities